hold·back (noun) A hidden payment manufacturers make to dealers on every vehicle sold. You were never supposed to know about it. That’s the point.

 The car industry is built on information asymmetry.
 We close the gap.

-Dealers know exactly what a car costs, what your trade-in is worth, and what financing terms they can offer — and they have every incentive to keep you in the dark.
+Dealers know exactly what a car costs, what your trade-in is worth, and what financing terms they can offer.
 One session changes that.
-Flat fee.
+Your information never reaches a dealership.
+Every client receives a signed conflict-of-interest declaration.
 No dealer revenue.
 No exceptions.